nbinwal/API-Driven-Assignment/README.md

 ## 1. Project Overview

-This project builds a cloud-based data science / machine learning application using the Titanic dataset.
-It fulfills the three assignment objectives: a data pipeline, a machine learning pipeline, and API access.
-The assignment also requires the data pipeline to be scheduled every 3 minutes, the ML pipeline to use two algorithms with a 70/30 train-test split, and the model monitoring section to log at least four metrics.
+This project implements a cloud-based data science / machine learning application using the Titanic dataset.
+It satisfies the assignment requirements by providing: a data pipeline for ingestion, preprocessing, EDA, and monitoring; a machine learning pipeline for model training and evaluation; and an API layer to retrieve application details.
+The assignment requires the data workflow to run every 3 minutes, the ML pipeline to use two algorithms with a 70/30 split, and the model monitoring section to log at least four metrics.

-## 2. What This Project Does
+## 2. Business Problem

-* Ingests the Titanic dataset from a local `data/` folder
-* Cleans and preprocesses the dataset
-* Performs exploratory data analysis and saves charts in `plots/`
-* Runs the data pipeline on a 3-minute schedule through Prefect Cloud
-* Trains and evaluates two machine learning models
-* Logs metrics and artifacts to MLflow
-* Exposes application details through a FastAPI endpoint
+The business objective is to predict whether a Titanic passenger survived based on passenger features such as class, sex, age, family structure, fare, and embarkation port.
+This is a classification problem and is suitable for comparing multiple supervised learning models.

+## 3. Dataset Details

+The dataset used is the Titanic dataset with 891 rows and 12 columns.
+The most important columns for modeling are `Survived`, `Pclass`, `Sex`, `Age`, `SibSp`, `Parch`, `Fare`, and `Embarked`.
+The dataset contains missing values mainly in `Cabin`, `Age`, and `Embarked`, so the preprocessing step must handle these carefully.

-## 3. Tech Stack
+## 4. Tech Stack

 * **Orchestration / DataOps**: Prefect Cloud
 * **Experiment Tracking / MLOps**: MLflow